flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

-Let's see if we can get the new updated data from OrionLD.
+Let's see if we can get the new updated data from the CEF Context Broker instance.

 #### :two::six: Request